 Beth Harmon was a socially awkward child when she arrived at the orphanage.
 Alone in the world, an older girl, Jolene, takes her under her wings.
 Harmon is more of an observer in her small world rather than a social butterfly.
 She finds comfort in the “vitamins,” which are tranquilizers dispensed by the orphanage to keep the girls calm.
 Prescribing these drugs in the mid 20th century was common practice.

 Once Harmon gets a taste of chess, her social awkwardness evaporates as she finds herself on a more confident and purposeful path.
-From a burgeoning interest in chess, Beth Harmon discovers her passion for playing chess as soon as she learned how to play. with hard work, passion, and determination, she won games, prize money and was able to support herself and her adoptive mother.
+From a burgeoning interest in chess, Beth Harmon discovered her passion for playing chess as soon as she learned how to play.
+With hard work, power, and determination, she won games, prize money, and supported herself and her adoptive mother.